THUACL/THUACL/_projects/1_Human-centered_Risk_Assessment_and_Decision_Making.md

     Technical framework of near real-time occupant injury prediction
 </div>

+### 2.2 Dataset
 The efficiency of the occupant injury prediction algorithm depends largely on the quality of the database, which is used for training and validation.
 A large-scale numerical database containing **28,000 frontal collision cases** was constructed by combining finite-element, multi-body, and lumped-parameter simulation models.
-The database covers occupant kinetics and injury responses with variations in vehicle crash pulse, occupant gender, and restraint configuration.
+The database covers occupant kinetics and injury responses with variations in vehicle crash pulse, occupant gender, and restraint configuration.
 Vehicle crash pulses with delta-v ranging from 40 km/h to 60 km/h with an interval of 10 km/h, and impact angles ranging from -20◦ to 10◦ with an interval of 10◦ were obtained from FE simulations.

 <div class="row justify-content-sm-center">
     <div class="col-sm-10 mt-3 mt-md-0">